2026 - Health + Human Services: Emerging Projects

 The Fiber Optic Backbone provides additional capacity and greater redundancy on the City's fiber network by installing additional fiber optic cables on key routes that serve critical public safety facilities and multiple City buildings.
 As demand for fiber optic connections to City facilities has grown, capacity on the City's key fiber optic routes has become exhausted.
 Fiber optic capacity has also been further constrained as the City migrates away from the legacy phone system to digital Voice Over IP (VoIP) technology.

-This project has received $2.5 million from FY2022 Certificates of Participation.
-The estimated cost for remaining work is $21.5 million.
+This project has received $2.5 million from FY2022 Certificates of Participation and an additional $850,000 from the General Fund.
+The estimated cost for remaining work is $20.6 million.

 MOD – ADA Barrier Removals